Facilitating neutron and energy reconstruction in neutrino events using the direction of tagged neutrons: Initial assessment of the technique through simulations

 The first two energy-reconstruction algorithms significantly underestimate the neutrino energy.
 The third algorithm gives a slightly asymmetric distribution that is somewhat Gaussian in shape and centered on the true neutrino energy.
 The lower-energy tail is more pronounced than the higher-energy tail.
 As shown in Tab.~\ref{tab:widths}, the width measure, $\sigma'$, for the reconstruction technique presented in Sec.~\ref{section:technique} is 15\%/11\%/10\%/7\% for $\nu_{\mu}$ on C / $\bar{\nu}_{\mu}$ on C / $\nu_{\mu}$ on Ar / $\bar{\nu}_{\mu}$ on Ar, respectively.
 Given the fairly poor \Tn resolution yielded by the technique, it is a little surprising that the neutrino energy resolution is so good.

 A similar neutron energy reconstruction resolution plot for $\bar{\nu}_{\mu}$ on polystyrene scintillator (CH) for a T2K-like flux is shown in Fig.~\ref{fig:enu_res_CH} for events satisfying a cut demanding $\dt<10^{\circ}$.
-Here, the distribution based on the technique presented in Sec.~\ref{section:technique} is narrower than that on pure C due to the inclusion of events where the neutrino interacts on H and the fact that the neutron reconstruction works very well since there are no nuclear FSI or recoil effects.
+Here, the distribution based on the technique presented in Sec.~\ref{section:technique} is narrower than that on pure C due to the inclusion of events where the neutrino interacts on H. In those interactions on H the reconstruction works quite well since there are no nuclear FSI or recoil effects.
 In this case, $\sigma'$ is 9\%.
 A selection based on a tight cut in \dt can provide a sample enhanced in interactions on H. For this sample, the purity for interactions on H is 27\%.

 This study would benefit from a more sophisticated simulation that includes backgrounds and a better model for detector effects.
 That is particularly true for the interactions on H since the limiting effects of FSI and nuclear recoil are not present.
 For the larger targets, nuclear effects in the interaction model will inject uncertainty that needs to be estimated carefully.